 Does your immune system need a boost?

-Poor digestion was part of the reason.
+Poor digestion is often part of the reason.
 Getting the vitamins and minerals your body needs is impaired when you have IBS and badly digest trigger foods.

 And as the gut constitutes a major part of our immune system, any imbalance in gut bacteria (SIBO and Candida, for example) can also be reducing your ability to fight off colds and viruses.

 But what can you do WHILE you get your digestion sorted?
-Here are two solutions I used to help me keep the bugs at bay:
+Here’s how I boosted my immune system while I still had IBS.

 If you need to boost your immune system but you have IBS, I particularly recommend essential oils of Ravintsara and Niaouli.